 Trans Mountain Expansion Project

 The Trans Mountain expansion is a $7.4 billion project to expand an existing pipeline which runs from Strathcona County (near Edmonton) to the Westridge Terminal in Burnaby.
 The project was first proposed in 2012 and underwent an approval process via the National Energy Board which approved the project subject to 157 conditions.
 The federal cabinet gave final approval of the project on November 29, 2016.
 Following this, a federal court ordered the National Energy Board to re-review the project, which it did and again approved on February 22, 2019.
-The decision on approval now rests with the federal government.
+On June 18, 2019, Prime Minister Justin Trudeau announced that the federal cabinet had again approved the pipeline expansion.

 In regards to the Trans Mountain pipeline expansion, the Burnaby Board of Trade (BBOT) took its role as the representative of the Burnaby business community seriously, and thoroughly reviewed the project via an unprecedented effort of our Board of Directors.
 With that review of the project in hand, the BBOT participated fully over several years in the pipeline approval process, voicing support for the economic importance of the project but highlighting several concerns with specific aspects of the proposal.

-With the granting of approval by the necessary federal and provincial bodies in 2016 and 2017, the BBOT recognized the approval process was completed, and the project would move ahead.
-With the approval process complete, the BBOT continues to look to work to find ways of helping local businesses maximize the benefits of this significant project while ensuring our concerns and all NEB regulatory conditions are addressed.
+With the granting of the original approval by the necessary federal and provincial bodies in 2016 and 2017, the BBOT recognized the approval process was completed, and the project would move ahead.
+With the 2019 re-approval process now complete, the BBOT will work to ensure our concerns and all of the regulatory conditions are addressed, and that local Burnaby businesses benefit from this significant project.

 Update: The National Energy Board has re-reviewed the pipeline expansion project following a federal court’s ruling in 2018, and on February 22, 2019 again recommended the project be approved.
-The federal cabinet has 90 days from that recommendation to make the final the final decision on approval.
+The federal cabinet now must make the final decision on approval.

 Update: On August 30, 2018, the Federal Court of Appeal nullified the federal government’s approval of the pipeline expansion project due to concerns around the consideration of marine environmental risks, and around the depth of consultations with indigenous groups.
 Read more.